BMSVieira/moovie.js/README.md

 - 💎 Built-in `caption offset adjust` on the fly
 - 🎬 Built-in support for `.vtt` and `.srt` caption files
 - 🕹 Built-in `Plugins`, use the code that you really need!
+- 🎯 Built-in `CustomEvents`, add multiple events that will run a specific currentTime
 - 🖊 Add tracks/captions `dynamically` using our API
 - 🗃 Add tracks/captions `locally` on the fly (no server or upload required)
 - 🌠 Adjust speed on the fly